emmaerre/FinalProject2025/index.md

 title: Home
 ---

-# Enriching ArCo: Knowledge Graph Enhancement through LLMs
+<h class="centered-text"># Enriching ArCo: Knowledge Graph Enhancement through LLMs

-# Exploring musical instrument and semantic gaps in Cultural Heritage data
+ Exploring musical instrument and semantic gaps in Cultural Heritage data</h>

 This is a normal paragraph following a header.
 GitHub is a code hosting platform for version control and collaboration.
 It lets you and others work together on projects from anywhere.